GUIDE 2024

 What to Include in a Knowledge Manager Resume?

-The following are the main sections that you should include on your knowledge manager resume.
+The following are the main sections that you can include on your knowledge manager resume.

 Contact Information

-An important element that should appear near the top of your resume is your contact information, including your phone number, email, and mailing address.
+An important section that appears near the top of your resume is your contact information, including your phone number, email, and mailing address.

-Employers use the contact information to contact you for scheduling interviews, providing updates about your job application, and filling out paperwork regarding your pending employment.
+Employers use the contact information to schedule interviews, provide updates about your job application, and fill out paperwork regarding your pending employment.

-Nowadays most correspondence is conducted through email.
-Therefore you must include your email address.
+Today, most correspondence is conducted through email.
+Therefore, it’s essential to include your email address.
 Use an email address that appears professional and clean.
-Use some form of your name in the email address as that makes it easier for hiring managers and recruiters to search for and locate your correspondence in their inboxes.
+Use some form of your name in the email address, as that makes it easier for hiring managers and recruiters to search for and locate your correspondence in their inboxes.

-Employers may conduct phone interviews or contact you to obtain additional information.
+Employers can conduct phone interviews or contact you to obtain additional information.
 That is why including your current active phone number on the resume is essential.

-Even though you can, including your mailing address on the resume is no longer as necessary as it used to be.
+Even though you can, including your mailing address on the resume is no longer as necessary as it was in the past.

 Include a link to an online professional profile, such as your LinkedIn profile.
 This gives your potential employer additional information about you.
 Refer to the job posting to understand whether the inclusion of a link to an online profile is preferred or not.